-We have examined Bureau of the Fiscal Service's (Fiscal Service's) Funds Management Branch's (FMB) description of its general computer, trust funds management processing, and monitoring controls used for processing Program Entities' trust funds transactions throughout the period August 1, 2018 to July 31, 2019 (the "description") and the suitability of the design and operating effectiveness of the controls included in the description to achieve the related control objectives stated in the description, based on the criteria identified in "Management's Assertion" (the "assertion").
-The controls and control objectives included in the description are those that management of Fiscal Service believes are likely to be relevant to Program Entities' internal control over financial reporting, and the description does not include those aspects of the trust funds management processing system that are not likely to be relevant to Program Entities' internal control over financial reporting.
+We have examined management of the Bureau of the Fiscal Service's (Fiscal Service) accompanying description of its shared services system for processing program entities' Trust Funds Management Services (the System) throughout the period August 1, 2022 to July 31, 2023 titled "Management of the Bureau of the Fiscal Service's Description of its Trust Funds Management Services" (the Description) and the suitability of the design and operating effectiveness of the controls included in the Description to achieve the related control objectives stated in the Description, based on the criteria identified in "Management of the Bureau of the Fiscal Service's Assertion" (Assertion).
+The controls and control objectives included in the Description are those that management of Fiscal Service believes are likely to be relevant to program entities' internal control over financial reporting, and the Description does not include those aspects of the System that are not likely to be relevant to program entities' internal control over financial reporting.

-The information included in Section V "Other Information Provided by Bureau of the Fiscal Service" is presented by management of Fiscal Service to provide additional information and is not a part of Fiscal Service's description of its trust funds management processing system made available to Program Entities during the period August 1, 2018 to July 31, 2019.
-Information about Fiscal Service's contingency planning has not been subjected to the procedures applied in the examination of the description of the trust funds management processing system and operating effectiveness of controls to achieve the related control objectives stated in the description of the trust funds management processing system and, accordingly, we express no opinion upon it.
+The information included in Section V, "Other Information Provided by the Management of the Bureau of the Fiscal Service," is presented by Management of the Bureau of the Fiscal Service to provide additional information and is not a part of the Description.
+Information about Fiscal Service contingency planning has not been subjected to the procedures applied in the examination of the Description and of the suitability of the design and operating effectiveness of controls to achieve the related control objectives stated in the Description and, accordingly, we express no opinion upon it.

-Fiscal Service uses subservice organizations identified in Section III to perform some of the services provided to Program Entities that are likely to be relevant to those Program Entities' internal control over financial reporting.
-The description includes only the control objectives and related controls of Fiscal Service and excludes the control objectives and related controls of the subservice organizations.
-The description also indicates that certain control objectives specified by Fiscal Service can be achieved only if complementary subservice organization controls assumed in the design of Fiscal Service's controls are suitably designed and operating effectively, along with the related controls at Fiscal Service.
+Fiscal Service uses subservice organizations identified in Section III to perform some of the services provided to program entities that are likely to be relevant to those program entities' internal control over financial reporting.
+The Description includes only the control objectives and related controls of Fiscal Service and excludes the control objectives and related controls of the subservice organizations.
+The Description also indicates that certain control objectives specified by Fiscal Service can be achieved only if complementary subservice organization controls assumed in the design of Fiscal Service's controls are suitably designed and operating effectively, along with the related controls at Fiscal Service.
 Our examination did not extend to controls of the subservice organizations and we have not evaluated the suitability of the design or operating effectiveness of such complementary subservice organization controls.

-The description indicates that certain control objectives specified in the description can be achieved only if complementary Program Entity controls assumed in the design of Fiscal Service's controls are suitably designed and operating effectively, along with related controls at Fiscal Service.
-Our examination did not extend to such complementary Program Entity controls, and we have not evaluated the suitability of the design or operating effectiveness of such complementary Program Entity controls.
+The Description indicates that certain control objectives specified in the Description can be achieved only if complementary program entity controls assumed in the design of Fiscal Service's controls are suitably designed and operating effectively, along with related controls at Fiscal Service.
+Our examination did not extend to such complementary program entity controls, and we have not evaluated the suitability of the design or operating effectiveness of such complementary program entity controls.